exactly-once/Home/content/docs/idempotency-is-not-enough.md

 (1) - this covers quite a wide range of systems.
 Including REST best microservice architectures.
 (2) - Azure Durable Functions
+(3) - similarlity to Value Objects and Entities in DDD